HSLix/LixAssistantLimbusCompany/doc/manual_en.md

 # Manual
 [中文版](manual_cn.md)
 ## Computer Requirements
-- Please run the software under 64-bit Windows system.
+- Please run the software under **64-bit** Windows system.
-- The screen zoom should be set to 150%, otherwise the software may run abnormally.
+- The screen zoom should be set to **150%**, otherwise the software may run abnormally.
-- In-game language requirement is English
+- In-game language requirement is **English**.
-- The screen of your device are required to over the 1600x900, or with the virtual mechime, which can make the screen big enough to suit the requirement.
+- The screen of your device are required to **over the 1600x900**, or with the virtual mechime, which can make the screen big enough to suit the requirement.
 If your screen can not reach the standard, you can refer to this [comment](https://github.com/HSLix/LixAssistantLimbusCompany/issues/126#issuecomment-2799048129).
-- Set the Render Scaling "High" in the Graphics of Settings if possible, which can absolutly help lalc recognize the image correctly.
+- Set the Render Scaling **"High"** in the Graphics of Settings if possible, which can absolutly help lalc recognize the image correctly.
-- Make sure that the path of LALC is all English, or LALC will report error to remind you of this.
+- Make sure that **the path of LALC is all English**, or LALC will report error to remind you of this.
-- Set "windowed" in the Setting of Limbus.LALC will automatically adjust the resolution of the game window to 1600x900 (set display value), without the need for manual adjustment.
+- **Set "windowed"** in the Setting of Limbus.LALC will automatically adjust the resolution of the game window to 1600x900 (set display value), **without the need for manual adjustment**.
-- In order to avoid being accidentally killed by Windows Firewall, please turn off Windows Firewall (Defender) yourself, otherwise the program may be automatically deleted.
+- In order to avoid being accidentally killed by Windows Firewall, please **turn off Windows Firewall (Defender)** yourself, otherwise the program may be automatically deleted.
+- If your monitor supports HDR mode, please **turn off HDR mode**.
+Reference [the answer] (https://github.com/HSLix/LixAssistantLimbusCompany/issues/189#issuecomment-2992538140), which will avoid images capture the image.
 ## Tutorial
 - In the main screen, click the button below to start the software.
 - In the working interface, click on the pause and stop buttons below to pause and stop running respectively.